WORKFLOW

 • nodes[].execution.params, steps, data_in, data_out, and reset_target are preserved from the DAG template into the execution plan, runner state, distributed request preview, and distributed submission evidence.
 This keeps cross-app DAG execution auditable instead of relying on hidden defaults.

 • produces and consumes declare the artifact contract between stages.
-Executable app templates must declare at least one produced artifact per controlled stage so the runner can publish evidence and unlock downstream stages.
+Distributed executable app templates must declare at least one produced artifact per controlled stage so the runner can publish evidence and unlock downstream stages.

 Use the smoke validator before a live two-node run: